 SAGAL: Well how does that work out?

-SAGAL: I want to ask you about "Men in Black III," a big fan of the first two.
-And it's weird because a lot of guys, particularly in Hollywood, end up making sequels to their films these days, I mean.
+SAGAL: I wanted to ask you about "Men in Black III."
+It's coming out next month.
+And it's weird because a lot of guys, particularly in Hollywood, end up making sequels to their films, these days I mean.
 But this is 15 years after the first one came out.
 Is it weird to go back to the same characters and the story and the same look so many years after you did it the first time?

 SAGAL: How did he do that?

 SONNENFELD: Peter you can't believe how boring making movies can be.
 And so Will and I got into a habit of trading punches.
 And he would hit me as hard as he could, and I would collapse in pain in my shoulder, and then I would hit him as hard as I could, and he would laugh uncontrollably.